fri-datascience/course_ids/docs/03-Web_scraping_for_data.md

 ### Crawling, resources and policies

-TODO: mention also automatic data extraction, data cleaning, integration, ...
-TODO: libraries to retrieve/download pages - some libraries from above already support this
+Crawling is a process of automatic navigation among Web pages within defined Web sites.
+When we deal with continuous retrieval of content from a large amount of Web pages, there are many aspects we need to take care of.
+For example, (A) we need to track which pages were already visited, (B) we need to decide how to handle HTTP redirects or HTTP error codes in case of a delayed retry, (C) we must follow the rules written in *robots.txt* for each domain or should follow general crawling ethics so that we not send too many request to a specific server, (D) we need to track changes on Web pages to identify approximate change-rate, etc.

-The goal of this programming assignment is to build a standalone crawler that will crawl only *.gov.si* web sites.
-The crawler will roughly consist of the following components (Figure \@ref(fig:crawlerArchitecture)):
+Generally, a crawler architecture will consist of the following components (Figure \@ref(fig:crawlerArchitecture)):

 * HTTP downloader and renderer: To retrieve and render a web page.
 * Data extractor: Minimal functionalities to extract images and hyperlinks.